Mentors

 “From a good man.”

 The street was as quiet and peaceful as Jay remembered.
 It was Franklin who finally spoke.
 “I’m not well.”
 He checked over his shoulder, but they were alone.
 “Sometimes there is absolutely nothing more to be said when two pals say a final goodbye,” he said.
 “Come here Jay.
-Give me a good hug and say goodbye.”
+Give me a good hug and say so long.”

 Franklin opened the gate.
 “You, my young friend, can still return.
 It won’t be easy, I know that, but you must go home now.”